1. DEFINITIONS & INTERPRETATION

 If you already own the underlying asset which you have contracted to sell (known as ‘covered call options’) the risk is reduced.
 If you do not own the underlying asset (known as ‘uncovered call options’) the risk can be unlimited.
 Only experienced persons should contemplate writing uncovered options, and then only after securing full details of the applicable conditions and potential risk exposure.

-‘traditional option’.
+Traditional options: Certain London Stock Exchange member firms under special exchange rules write a particular type of option called a‘traditional option’.
 These may involve greater risk than other options.
 Two-way prices are not usually quoted and there is no exchange market on which to close out an open position or to effect an equal and opposite Transaction to reverse an open

 position.
 It may be difficult to assess its value or for the seller of such an option to manage his exposure to risk.